EndBug/label-sync/README.md

         .github/labels.yml
 ```

 This is different than using the `source-repo` option, since this also allows you to use aliases, if the config file has any.
-If you use the `source-repo` option the action will only copy over the missing labels and update colors, wihtout updating or deleting anything else.
+If you use the `source-repo` option the action will only copy over the missing labels and update colors, without updating or deleting anything else.

 If the URL you're using needs an `Authorization` header (like if, for example, you're fetching it from a private repo), you can put its value in the `request-token` input: